What’s in this article

 Working & Living in Malaysia

 Furthermore, the climate and time zones in Malaysia are easily adaptable by both foreigners and locals alike.
-Additionally, owing to its ideal geographical location and the close proximity between cities, Malaysia solidifies its reputation as one of the best places to live and work.
+Additionally, owing to its ideal geographical location and the proximity between cities, Malaysia solidifies its reputation as one of the best places to live and work.
 Moreover, the seamless transition between different regions in Malaysia enhances the overall convenience for residents and contributes to its attractiveness as a desirable destination for individuals seeking a high quality of life.
 Additionally, the interconnectedness of Malaysia’s diverse regions promotes a sense of unity and cohesion among its populace, further enriching the societal fabric and fostering a strong sense of belonging.

 Multi-Cultural Society